 The smooth and relatively boring highways might make drivers feel sleepy, leading to crashes and a huge loss to the supplier of the goods.
 With that factor comes an increased need for digitization and autonomous tracks.
 By upgrading semi-trucks, logistics companies can also save fuel, increase safety, and optimize routes like never before.
-New technologies give truck drivers and businesses the power to make more informed decisions.
+Artificial intelligence truck driving give truck drivers and businesses the power to make more informed decisions.

 Digitalization is influencing, reinventing, and rethinking the trucking industry.
 The impact of autonomous trucks (ATs) on logistics would not be an exception.
 Sure, new tech won’t completely remove men from the industry, but it could help save lives on the road and make truck driver work easier.
 Autonomous trucks are already disrupting the logistics supply chains of retailers, and in the future, this impact could get even bigger!
 Logistics plays a huge role in transporting goods and raw materials.
 So, the development of autonomous trucks will deeply impact it.
 In the following insights, we will see what autonomous trucks mean to freight companies and what impact it may bring.